WhatYouThing/SimpleSniper/README.md

 **SimpleSniper is a Node.js script made for Discord, to serve as a useful utility tool for Discord users.**

-The script is currently in very early development, so if you do use it, ill appreciate you sharing feedback or giving bug reports through github (or by joining the discord).
+The script is currently in very early development, so if you do use it, i'll appreciate you sharing feedback or giving bug reports through github (or by joining the discord).

 <img src=https://cdn.discordapp.com/attachments/768172991020007426/987829538845245460/sniper.png>